 Due to some changes in the proposed development, the Master Plan needs to be amended to allow for the developer to proceed with a preliminary plat application.
-The amended Master Plan includes revisions to the connection points to the north, future development of land on the west, and increase in the maximum units from 65 to 75 units.
-(Attachment E - Amended Master Plan).
-The current FS-RL zoning will remain the same.
+The amended Master Plan includes revisions to the connection points to the north and future development of land on the west (Attachment E - Amended Master Plan).
+The current FS-RL zoning will remain the same, but the number of allowed units has increased by 10 units to account for proposed developable land at the west side of the site.

 The initial Master Plan identified five road connection points.
 The amended Master Plan includes four connection points.
 The proposed northerly street extension to the east of Wilder Avenue has been removed at the request of City staff.
-Staff recommends this change as the City of Ames is in the process of acquiring the land to the north for a community park.
+Staff recommends this change as the City is in the process of acquiring the land to the north for a community park.
 The proposed extension was eliminated due to potential conflicts with a future layout for the park.
 The lack of planned extension north does create a long dead end cul-de-sac street to the east, which are typically avoided by the City.
-The unique issue of compatibility with a future park and lack of other extension options to the south or east create this condition.
+The unique issues of compatibility with a future park and lack of other extension options to the south or east create this condition.

 Additionally, a street on the west side of the property that would extend north at the neighboring Hall's property is moved further to the west.
-Purchase of the Hall property applicant has not been finalized, and some of the details of this connection are still to be determined.
+Purchase of the Hall property has not been finalized and some of the details of this connection are still to be determined.
+Relocation of this access point is intended to represent a general location with the precise alignment of the north extension included in an eventual subdivision proposal.
 Staff would not support a final street alignment during subdivision review that would require removal of a substantial building that is not under the control of the developer.
-Relocation of this access point is intended to represent a general location with the requirement of north extension being included in an eventual subdivision design.

-Land at the west edge of the side is now identified as "future development."
+Land at the west edge of the site is now identified as "future development."
+The future development is intended to indicate it may be a second phase.
+No future amendment to the Master Plan is needed to develop it with single-family homes as it is included as developable area on the Plan and accounted for with the unit count.
 Previously, much of this land was identified as open space; however, it is the intent of the developer that this land be merged with the Hall property for future development.
 Reconfiguration of the northern access point as proposed and acquisition of an additional property to the north would allow for single family lots to be laid in a future subdivision of this area.

 The developer proposes to construct between 60-75 new single-family detached homes on 14-18 acres.
-The net density will be in the range of 3.75-4.81, which meets or exceeds the minimum required density of 3.75 in FS zoned districts.
+The net density will be in the range of 3.75-4.81 which meets or exceeds the minimum required density of 3.75 in FS zoned districts.
 A portion of this development is indicated as "future development" on the amended Master Plan.
 With the new proposed developable area, the maximum number of units would increase from 65 units to 75 units for the entire site.